The Sometimes Missing ‘F’ Word: Fauna, Flora, and Funga

 - and Hypocreopsis amplectens—the critically endangered “tea tree fingers.”

-- The New Zealand Fungi Herbarium in St Johns, holds over 110,000 dried specimens, many kept frozen, with data freely accessible to the public.
+- The New Zealand Fungarium (PDD) holds over 110,000 dried specimens of fungi, with data freely accessible to the public on the website: https://scd.landcareresearch.co.nz/

-- The International Collection of Microorganisms from Plants (ICMP), which contains 11,000 living fungal cultures, supports both science and conservation.
+- The International Collection of Microorganisms from Plants (ICMP), which contains 11,000 living fungal cultures, deep-frozen in liquid nitrogen vapour.

 Peter’s talk was a powerful reminder that fungi are not just background players in nature, they’re architects of ecosystems, keepers of culture, and unsung heroes of biodiversity.